How to become a science officer: Lauren's story

 - This passion encouraged her to study Science and Maths at A-level, then Marine Biology and Fisheries Ecology at university.

-What to expect if you want to be an ecologist
+What to expect if you want to become a science officer

 A similar role to Lauren's is an ecologist.
 Ecologists study the relationship between plants, animals and the environment.